The Pediatric Surgical Critical Care Fellowship is an ACGME-accredited, one-year surgical subspecialty fellowship program.

 Given the advanced nature of the program, the Program Director works with the SCC Fellow to tailor the experiences to his/her specific needs and interests within the overall framework of the curriculum.
 Most residents spend one month in the Neonatal Intensive Care Unit, two weeks with the Department of Anesthesiology and one month in the adult SICU at The Ohio State University Medical Center.

 Dr. Brian Kenney is the Director of the Pediatric Surgical Critical Care Fellowship and Surgical Director of the PICU.
-The SCC Fellow will work closely with several individuals (Dr. Jonathan I. Groner, Trauma Medical Director, Dr. Renata Fabia, Director, Pediatric Burn Program, Dr. Nadeem Khan, Medical Director of the PICU, Dr. Steven Teich, Surgical Director of the NICU, and Dr. Edward Shepherd, Medical Director of the NICU) to learn the administrative responsibilities of directing an Intensive Care Unit, including performance improvement, establishment of policies and procedures, design of training programs, and efficient management of resources available to the ICU.
+The SCC Fellow will work closely with several individuals (Dr. Jonathan I. Groner, Trauma Medical Director, Dr. Renata Fabia, Director, Pediatric Burn Program, Dr. Nadeem Khan, Medical Director of the PICU, Dr. Karen Diefenbach, Director of Minimally Invasive Surgery, and Dr. Edward Shepherd, Medical Director of the NICU) to learn the administrative responsibilities of directing an Intensive Care Unit, including performance improvement, establishment of policies and procedures, design of training programs, and efficient management of resources available to the ICU.